Murci20965/Movie_recommender_system/README.md

 **3. Data Preparation:**

-- Split the dataset into training and test sets to evaluate the performance of our recommender system.
+- Split the dataset into training and test sets to evaluate the performance of the recommender system.

 **Collaborative Filtering with SVD**
 **Collaborative filtering** predicts user preferences by analyzing the preferences of many users.
 The underlying assumption is that if users have agreed in the past, they will likely agree in the future.